Eli "Paperboy" Reed

 Kiss the Goat

 It's difficult to work out exactly how many albums they've recorded, as name-changes and side-projects confuse the issue heavily, but 1993's Phaseshifter seems to be essentially their fifth full-length release.
 Their long-running obsession with American popular culture is present and correct (spot the Monkees-esque "Hey hey hey!"s in Pay For Love), as is their vast knowledge of rock history; Huge Wonder follows many other bands in ripping off one of those briefly-heard Black Sabbath riffs that crop up between their better-known ones, in this case from War Pigs.
-Keyswoman Gere Fennelly adds a bit of Mellotron to the mix, with Monolith featuring an, er, monolithic closing section, Mellotron strings and (real?
-'Tron?) voices gradually building to a crescendo, although that would appear to be it on the 'Tron front; the deliberately 'munchkinised' sampled voices on After School Special are nothing to do with Mellotrons, before you get all argumentative.
+Keyswoman Gere Fennelly adds a bit of Mellotron to the mix, with Monolith (which shamelessly quotes The Hollies' The Air That I Breathe) featuring an, er, monolithic closing section, Mellotron strings and real voices gradually building to a crescendo, although that would appear to be it on the Mellotron front; the deliberately 'munchkinised' sampled voices on After School Special are nothing to do with Mellotrons, before you get all argumentative.

-It took the band four years to follow-up with 1997's Show World, after which they took a break for the better part of a decade, only springing back into action recently.
-Difficult to pick out highlights, but there ain't a duff track here, my only criticism being a slight case of sameyness about some of the tracks; sensibly, they keep the album to 'vinyl length', resisting the temptation to cram the CD full of b-sides or worse.
+It took the band four years to follow-up with 1997's Show World, after which they took a break for the better part of a decade.
+Difficult to pick out highlights, but there ain't a duff track here, my only criticism being a slight case of sameyness about some of the material; sensibly, they keep the album to 'vinyl length', resisting the temptation to cram the CD full of b-sides or worse.
 Fennelly's on keys again (although not as a full-time member this time round), not that there's that much to be heard, although there's a cool Hammond part on Vanity Mirror.
-The 'Tron strings on Secret Life were arranged by the legendary Brian Kehew (Moog Cookbook etc.), and have a semi-orchestral feel to them, rather than just the usual block chord thing that so many players do.
-Not enough to recommend the album on the 'Tron front, but if you're looking for some good driving music, you could do a hell of a lot worse.
-Incidentally, final track Kiss The Goat is an ironic look at '60s Californian devil-worship, and finishes with a musical quote from Led Zeppelin's When The Levee Breaks.
+The Mellotron strings on Secret Life were arranged by the legendary Brian Kehew (Moog Cookbook etc.) and have a semi-orchestral feel to them, rather than just the usual block chord thing that so many players do.
+Not enough to recommend the album on the Mellotron front, but if you're looking for some good driving music, you could do a hell of a lot worse.
+Incidentally, final track Kiss The Goat is an ironic look at '60s Californian devil-worship, finishing with a musical quote from Zeppelin's When The Levee Breaks.
 Smart.

 Top fan site